New visa options for Singapore citizens

 • Show respect and courtesy, as will our staff when speaking with you

 All visa applicants must submit the correct form and fee when applying for a visa or Australian citizenship.
-Forms and local fee information (in SGD) are available at the Australian Visa Application Centre (AVAC) and through the AVAC website under the respective Visa Types tab.
-For a complete list of official forms issued by the Department of Immigration and Citizenship:
+Details of payments methods are included in the Australian Visa Application Centre (AVAC) website.

 Note that most application fees change on 1 January and 1 July each year